 Joshua Tree National Park, California

-A surreal, magical landscape with Dr. Seuss like plants and many animal species which combine to create an alien-like landscape.
-The bizarre and jumbled rock formations have created one of the most popular and diverse climbing sites in the U.S., drawing both traditional and sport climbers.
-Set in the Mojave Desert, Joshua Tree is made up of extensive 50' to 300' granite outcroppings.
-These provide over 5,000 different routes of all types and for all abilities.
+Dr. Seuss-like plants and animal species combine to create surreal landscape.
+The bizarre and jumbled rock formations have created one of the most popular and diverse climbing sites in the U.S. Set in the Mojave Desert, Joshua Tree is made up of extensive 50-foot to 300-foot granite outcroppings.
+These overhangs provide over 5,000 different routes of all types and for all abilities.
 The variety of cracks, slabs, face and bouldering is what makes Joshua Tree a mecca for rock climbers.
-The sunny weather in the Mojave Desert is conducive to maximizing your time on the rock.
+The sunny weather in the Mojave Desert is conducive to maximizing time on the rock.
 This area is within the ancestral lands of the Newe (Western Shoshone), Yuhaviatam/Maarenga'yam (Serrano), Cahuilla, Mojave, and Chemehuevi nations.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.